VennaShiva/SpicyBot/README.md

 # Introduction
-**A Telegram Bot to force users to join a specific channel:- @SpicyMovies before sending messages in a group.**
+**A Telegram Bot to force users to join a specific channel:- MyChannal :- @SpicyMovies Join Group @SpicySupport  before sending messages in a group.**
 - Find it on Telegram as [SpicyBot](https://t.me/SpicyPromoter_bot)

 ## Todo